Friday, 18 July 2025

 (brochure here… https://drive.google.com/file/d/1-5lVaDv8fUqAb2Cht_1HAP9IyR12320F/view?usp=drivesdk

 An invitation is now extended for people to participate in the second module from the Archdiocesan Centre for Catholic Formation.
 This second module, Understanding, Praying and Living the Scriptures, engages participants in the scriptures, exploring their inspiration, canonisation, unity and how to interpret scripture within the Catholic tradition.
-This module will also provide participants with introductions to various books within the canon as well as theological principals that inform the Catholic reading of scripture.
+This module will also provide participants with introductions to various books within the canon as well as theological principles that inform the Catholic reading of scripture.
 Beyond the mechanics, this module provides an experience of listening to the voice of God in scripture, ensuring that scripture moves beyond mere text to being experienced as God's word to us.
 The content and discussion will address questions such as, can we trust the Scriptures?
 How can we interpret Scripture with the Church?
 What are the Gospels?
 What does the Gospel of Luke and the Acts of the Apostles teach us about Jesus and the early Church?
 What is the role of scripture in the Mass and how does it lead us to the Eucharist?
 What does this mean and how can we engage this sacramental text in our prayer life at home?
 The module is not just intellectual, it is experiential, so be ready to understand God more deeply, and experience God personally.

 More information can be found at www.catholicformation.au